 It is, however, important for employers to always consider each individual case separately within the given circumstances.
 A trial period could also be introduced to see if working from home would be feasible for a particular employee.

 Minimising security concerns about working from home

-Homeworking comes with certain risks as company equipment and data is distanced from the employer’s control.
-A work from the home policy should address this to ensure that appropriate risk assessments take place.
+Homeworking comes with certain risks as company equipment and data are distanced from the employer’s control.
+A work-from-home policy should address this to ensure that appropriate risk assessments take place.
 This could cover a range of provisions such as clear guidance on device usage and data storage or a minimum level of cybersecurity software in place on the employee’s devices.
 It would be important to reiterate that any IT and data protection policies would still apply.

 Ensuring health and safety at home

 It is important for employers to consider whether an employee’s home is a suitable work environment.
-As such, an employer should have a right to carry out risk assessments and alter working from home arrangements if there are concerns over an individual’s health or safety.
+As such, an employer should have the right to carry out risk assessments and alter working-from-home arrangements if there are concerns over an individual’s health or safety.

 This can include both physical and mental health.
 It is recommended that employees assess their own workspaces to determine any issues that might need to be addressed.
 For example, there may be a requirement for a desk and chair to be provided so that the employee does not have to work from a sofa all day.

 Clear reporting guidelines for any health and safety concerns are also important as this can enable employers to address the concerns as soon as they arise.